top of page

 I fear that sometimes I'm not taking advantage of my life.
 I fear a lot of things.
 Maybe guilt is a little bit of fear?
 Maybe it's fear that has been instilled inside of us because of someone or something or an experience or an institution or society???
 Just a thought.

-I'm currently reading the book The Ruthless Elimination of Hurry by John Mark Comer which might be a good read for you too if you resonate with any of the above and are Christian :)
+I'm currently reading the book The Ruthless Elimination of Hurry by John Mark Comer which might be a good read for you too if you resonate with any of the above and resonate with any sort of faith based system.

 Recent Posts